Plymouth Gin: Background

 In the first half of the 18th century, as a result of government policy and economic conditions, gin became a low-cost and readily available alcoholic beverage.
 It was widely consumed by the poor and was generally believed to be a major contributor to the considerable social problems of the time, in what became known as the Gin Craze.
 Among those advocating for reforms that would address the situation was William Hogarth, whose 1751 engraving, Gin Lane, formed part of his campaign.
 It illustrated the calamitous social ills ascribed to the use of gin.
 The negative reputation arising from these circumstances, coupled with the often poor quality, adulterated product of unregulated distilling, positioned gin as an undesirable beverage even decades after "anti-gin" legislation (notably, the Gin Act 1751), along with the reduced economic viability of using grain for alcohol production, had substantially reduced the adverse impacts of the "craze".

 In contrast, Plymouth Gin was viewed more favourably.
 The product was standardised and reliable, while its distillation occurred far from the slums of London where substandard gin had most often been both made and imbibed.
-The global deployment of the Royal Navy who carried it on their ships, led to the renown and wider consumption of the Plymouth product.
+The global deployment of the Royal Navy, who carried it on their ships, led to the renown and wider consumption of the Plymouth product.
 While use of gin in general declined in England from the 1750s, the Plymouth-style was somewhat insulated from the falling consumption and low regard which distilled grain spirits had acquired in the aftermath of the Gin Craze.

 Plymouth Gin was very popular in the first part of the 20th century.
-Twenty-three gin-based cocktail recipes in the Savoy book of cocktails name Plymouth Gin specifically.
+Thirty-two gin-based cocktail recipes in the Savoy book of cocktails name Plymouth Gin specifically.
 Plymouth was the favorite gin of film directors Alfred Hitchcock and Orson Welles, as well as the American President Franklin D. Roosevelt.